Nutrition During Pregnancy

 Although there have been many studies on whether caffeine increases the risk of miscarriage, the results are unclear.
 Most experts state that consuming fewer than 200 mg of caffeine (one 12-ounce cup of coffee) a day during pregnancy is safe.

 Omega-3 fatty acids are a type of fat found naturally in many kinds of fish.
-They may be important factors in your baby’s brain development both before and after birth.
-To get the most benefits from omega-3 fatty acids, women should eat at least two servings of fish or shellfish (about 8–12 ounces) per week and while pregnant or breastfeeding.
+They may be important factors in your fetus’s brain development both before and after birth.
+To get the most benefits from omega-3 fatty acids, women should eat at least two servings of fish or shellfish (about 8–12 ounces) per week before getting pregnant, while pregnant, and while breastfeeding.

 - Wash food.
 Rinse all raw produce thoroughly under running tap water before eating, cutting, or cooking.